Pavel-Hrdina/Zettlkasten/SLIP-BOX/Stoicism.md

 Stoicism is a [[School of Thought]] that started in ancient Greece about 2000 years ago.
 The Stoics thought, that the only thing **we have control over are our own judgments and nothing else**.
 The goal is to develop a right attitude to the external while keeping [[Control Over Judgment]].
 Stoicism also encourages to maintain control over **negative** emotions, just like [[Buddhism]], this way, we control our judgment.
 Furthermore the stoic say that **our [[Stoic Emotions]] are the product of our [[Control Over Judgment | judgment]]**.

 But what do I do when a disaster strikes?
+I can't control the [[Stoics on Adversity | adversity]], so I control what I can that is my own [[Control Over Judgment |  judgment]].

 > [!quote]